 If there’s one thing I have learned in my time here as editor of Ceramic Arts Network, it’s that our readers never seem to tire of learning about decorative techniques for the clay surface.
-And neither do I. So, in this post, Wayne Bates shares some great insights into this fun technique. – Jennifer Poellot Harnetty, editor.
+And neither do I. So, in this post, Wayne Bates shares some great insights into this fun technique called sgraffito. – Jennifer Poellot Harnetty, editor.

 The word sgraffito is derived from the Italian word graffito, a drawing or inscription made on a wall or other surface (graffito also gave us the word graffiti).
 Graffito is past participal of sgraffire, which means “to scratch.”
 So the word sgraffito basically means to scratch and create a graphic or an image.
 In ceramics, sgraffito is a technique of ornamentation in which a surface layer is incised to reveal a ground of contrasting color.

 I use sgraffito to get a clean line without masking or rulers, and I do more cutting than scraping.
 I use a handmade tool that is thin and cuts smoothly.
 I cut when the piece is stiff leather hard, which makes straight lines possible.
 If the piece is bone dry, the cut will be jagged and brittle.
 If the piece is too soft, the tool raises the edge of the cut and makes a higher ragged edge.